BaboaAtCity/HAR-Viewer/README.md

 ## HAR File Viewer In Java
-This simple Java project serves as a tool for viewing the contents of HAR (HTTP Archive) files, which are commonly used in web development and automation.
+This CLI Java application serves as a tool for viewing the contents of HAR (HTTP Archive) files, which are commonly used in web development and automation.
 HAR files capture precise information about a web page's interactions, including requests, responses, and timing metrics.

 ___